Why purchase a license?

 No copyright was mentioned on the image

-The fact that no author is mentioned on or near a photograph, does not mean that the photographer has relinquished his or her rights to that photograph.
+The fact that no author is mentioned on or near a photograph, does not mean that the photographer has relinquished his rights to that photograph.
 Indeed, there is no obligation to put © or ‘copyright’ on a work.
-Copyright arises automatically for the author and must be respected, even when his or her name is not mentioned.
+Copyright arises automatically for the author and must be respected, even when his name is not mentioned.

 Originality of the photograph

 The image testifies to the intellectual efforts of the photographer.
-This becomes clear from, among others, the original choices regarding lighting and exposure time, camera and lens, distance between the photographer and the object (relative size of the object), position of the body and the angle.
-These choices result in a specific composition with certain characteristics, and, as such, they contribute to the individual character of the work.
+This becomes clear from, among others, his original choices regarding lighting and exposure time, camera and lense, distance between the photographer and the object (relative size of the object), position of the body and the angle, … These choices result in a specific composition with certain characteristics, and, as such, they contribute to the individual character of the work.
 The originality of the works is not in question.

 Copyright protects the author of an original work against the unauthorized use of his work, including unauthorized copies or adaptations of the work.